How to Install Rust on Linux Mint 22 and 21

 If you want Cargo to show the compile steps as well, run the same command without --quiet.
 Use cargo run --release when you want an optimized build instead of the default developer profile.

-Add Rust Development Tools on Linux Mint
+Add Rust Development Tools with rustup on Linux Mint

 rustup component add rust-analyzer